leceacodes/FITJOYY/README.md

 This structure ensures a clear separation between the frontend and backend components, making the project easy to navigate and understand.

-## Functionalities and Test Results (10%)
+## Functionalities and Test Results

 The FitJoy Fitness Application includes the following functionalities:

-- Personalized Fitness Plans: Receive tailored workout and nutrition plans based on your fitness goals.
+- Personalized Fitness Plans: Receive custom workout and nutrition plans based on your fitness goals.
 - Progress Tracking: Monitor and celebrate your fitness milestones with easy-to-use tracking tools.
 - Social Challenges: Engage with friends, join fitness communities, and stay motivated through friendly challenges.
 - Mindfulness Meditation: Enhance your overall well-being with guided mindfulness meditation sessions.